 Fertilize to get the grass growing

-Apply some long release fertilizer about a week or two after overseeding.
-This type of fertilizer will release it’s food slowly over 6-8 weeks allowing the grass to get healthier over time.
+Apply some long-release fertilizer about a week or two after overseeding.
+This type of fertilizer will release its food slowly over 6-8 weeks, allowing the grass to get healthier over time.
 Again, find the size of your yard and then apply the fertilizer as prescribed on the bag.

 Aerate before overseeding for optimal growth

 Aeration is a powerful tool for getting your yard to grow back greener and healthier.
 You can rent an aerator or have a company do it for you.
-It’s a machine that takes out plugs of soil from your yard to make room for more grass and stronger roots.
+An aerator is a machine that takes out plugs of soil from your yard to make room for more grass and stronger roots.
 When soil is tightly compacted together, it can lead to diseases, less nutrients reaching the grass, and poor drainage.

 Water after overseeding.
 A LOT.

 Lightly water the ground as soon as you can after overseeding.
 Do not simply spray water at the ground or oversaturate the area with water, because that will cause the seeds to wash away.
 Continue watering the grass at least twice a day to provide as much water as possible to the new grass so it germinates quickly.
 An irrigation system helps, of course, because then you don’t have to move the sprinkler around all day long.